-Franco-Nevada Corporation has a 2%NSR for the Box and Athona deposits.
+Franco-Nevada Corporation has a 2% NSR for the Box and Athona deposits.
 The royalty covers an area of 16 km.
 The Box area is also subject to a 1.5% NSR on all production beneath 50 metres below the mean sea level on the original Cominco mining claims.
 This royalty does not apply to the current Box mine plan since it is above the minus 50 metres below sea level elevation.

-During the year-ended December 31, 2017, the Company incurred resource property expenditures of \$70,693 on the Goldfields Project, primarily related to maintenance of the properties.
+During the six-month period ended June 30, 2018, the Company incurred resource property expenditures of \$103,697 on the Goldfields Project, related to maintenance of the properties including a provision for estimated site restoration costs of \$71,000.
+The \$71,000 provision has been recorded in other current liabilities as at June 30, 2018.